 Newer homes with newer foundation materials and techniques tend to be valued higher.
 Homes with updated, safe, and energy-efficient roofs and windows will also hold higher value.

 Learn more about selling a house in poor condition.

 Research shows that Americans spend about $400 billion every year remodeling their homes.
 Remodels can upgrade worn-out materials, finishes, and surfaces, or update a home to a modern style.

-If you’re making renovations in a home you someday plan to sell, keep them simple.
+If you’re making renovations in a home you someday plan to sell, keep them simple and keep the paint colors neutral.
 Not only will overly personalized renovations negatively impact your home appraisal, but complicated projects may take a long time to finish, and half-done projects will hurt the final value when your home hits the market.

-In our materialistic times, we just have more stuff than people did in the ‘60s and ‘70s when many homes were built.
-Closets in homes built 50 or more years ago tend to be smaller and these homes just have less storage.
+Closets in homes built 50 or more years ago tend to be smaller, and these homes usually have less storage space overall.
 If home appraisers notice clutter, they’ll deduce that your home doesn’t have enough closet or storage space.

 Storage is important to many buyers.
-A large walk-in closet, a re-finished and spacious garage, a finished basement, and well-placed closets throughout a home all positively impact a home appraisal.
-On the other hand, a lack of clear storage space negatively impacts it.
+A large walk-in closet, a re-finished and spacious garage, a finished basement, and well-placed closets throughout a home can all positively impact a home appraisal.
+On the other hand, a lack of clear storage space can hurt.

-If your neighbor’s house is almost identical to yours, except that it was painted more recently and they updated the siding last year, a home appraiser will see it as more valuable than your home.
+If your neighbor’s house is almost identical to yours, but sports a new coat of paint and updated siding, a home appraiser will see it as more valuable than your home.